-CSC Leon is seeking proposals to expand summer feeding to reduce food insecurity for children and their families through the addition and extension of existing summer feeding programs and innovative meal provision solutions.
-Investments in summer feeding align with the CSC Leon's priority of "Stable and Nurturing Families/Communities" by reducing the number of households with summer food insecurity.
+CSC Leon is seeking proposals to expand the availability of nutritious food for children, youth and their families through the addition and extension of existing summer feeding programs and innovative meal provision solutions.
+Investments in summer feeding align with the CSC Leon's priority of "Stable and Nurturing Families/Communities" by reducing the number of households experiencing summer food insecurity.

 These funds are designed to eliminate the barriers keeping summer feeding programs from being as successful as they could be.
-As such, programs can apply to expand existing services or start new ones using available best practices.
+As such, programs can apply to expand existing services or start new programs using available best practices.

-Entities can apply for both service lines but must not supplant existing resources.
+Entities may apply for both summer 2023 funding opportunities but must not supplant existing resources nor request funds for the same line items across requests.